RackulaLives/www/commands/dev-issue.md

 ### 1b.
 Context Loading (mem-search skill)

-Use `get_recent_context` for project="Rackarr", limit=30.
+Use `get_recent_context` for project="www", limit=30.

-If memory lacks architecture coverage, use Explore agent to summarize SPEC.md and ARCHITECTURE.md (under 500 words).
+If memory lacks architecture coverage, use Explore agent to understand the Astro project structure and content organization.

 ### 1c.
 WIP Branch Check (Bash)